areggalstyan/reforging/README.md

 #### earthAbility: object

-This is the fifth base ability.
-It allows the player to form a protective block circle around them.
+Allows the player to form a protective block circle around them.

 ##### price: object